turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 ## Retrospective

-A retrospective (retro) is a look back at the recent development period, in this case, Part 1 of the project, in order to improve future development work as a team.
+A retrospective (retro) is a look back at the recent development period, in this case, Part 1 of the project, in order to improve future development **process** and **workflow** as a team.
 For your retrospective, meet with your team to discuss the following questions:

 - What helped you to be successful as a team?
 - What caused the problems that you had in Part 1?
+For example: When we got stuck, how long did we grind before reaching out for help?
 - Were daily check-ins productive and helpful?
 If not, what would you change?
 - What questions do we have about Part 2 of the project?
 - Is there anything we should change in our DTR?